 See the recipe box below for ingredient amounts and full recipe instructions.

-- Place the salmon fillet on a lightly oiled baking sheet.
-Sprinkle the top of the fillet with salt and pepper, then pour the maple/mustard sauce over the top of the fillet.
+- Prep the salmon: Place the salmon on a lightly oiled baking sheet.
+Season with salt and pepper, then spoon the glaze over the top.

 Expert Tips